Renting or Leasing a Vehicle for University Business

 When renting a vehicle, the traveler or departmental representative:

-- Determines the trip is related to University business and has departmental approval
+- Determines the trip is related to University business and has departmental approval.

+Provides required information.
 Fueling University Vehicles

 The University of Minnesota is exempt from federal fuel taxes.
-To take advantage of this lower fuel cost, University vehicles should be fueled at the campus fueling locations whenever possible.
+To take advantage of this exemption, University vehicles should be fueled at the campus fueling locations whenever possible.
 While away from campus, drivers should use a Fleet-issued fuel credit card.
 Use of the University fuel pumps and the fuel credit card are the only two means by which the University receives an exemption from federal fuel taxes.

 When fueling a vehicle with the fuel credit card, the driver must select a self-service pump and the lowest octane fuel recommended by the manufacturer.